 Hi!
 I’m Lauren

-At Corridor Kitchen I write about places, products and experiences that I consider worth recommending to my small but loyal readership.
-As such invitations to events or to check out fledgling cafés are more than welcome, but please note that anything that doesn’t fit with Corridor Kitchen’s focus on commonsense cooking or hunting down excellent coffee will not be considered.
-I do not accept free meals or payment in return for a review on my blog.
+Corridor Kitchen is a passion project made up entirely of my opinions.
+It’s where I write about places, products and experiences that I consider worth recommending to my small but loyal readership, and I am rarely at a loss for something to write about.
+As such, invitations to events or to check out fledgling cafés are more than welcome, but are unlikely to be accepted.
 Providing a product or service in no way ensures a positive review or any review at all.
-Corridor Kitchen is a passion project made up entirely of my opinions.
-As such if I have a negative experience or a criticism to make, I will do so.
-It goes without saying that neither press releases nor outside copy will be accepted.
+I do not accept free meals or payment in return for a review on my blog and nor do I write sponsored posts.
+Neither press releases nor outside copy will be accepted.
 If in doubt, shoot me an email at: lau[at]corridorkitchen[dot]com

 Comments are moderated, mostly due to spam, and correct mistakes- typos, capitalisation and so forth.
 I approve negative comments, welcome debate, criticism and the whole gamut of p.o.v.’s out there, and I have no problem with a bit of colourful language.
-I encourage relevant links but don’t allow anything I deem ‘spammy’.
+I encourage relevant links but don’t allow anything ‘spammy’.
 And it goes without saying (but I have to say it anyway) that I will not tolerate abuse of any kind, directed either at me or my readers.
-Comments do not reflect my opinions and nor am I responsible for their content.
+Comments do not reflect my opinions, nor do I endorse their content.

 Creative Commons Licence